 - If you are taking any drugs that can raise the chance of hearing problems.
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.

-This is not a list of all drugs or health problems that interact with this medicine (torsemide tablets).
+This is not a list of all drugs or health problems that interact with torsemide.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take this medicine (torsemide tablets) with all of your drugs and health problems.
+You must check to make sure that it is safe for you to take torsemide with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

-What are some things I need to know or do while I take Torsemide Tablets?
+What are some things I need to know or do while I take Torsemide?

-- Tell all of your health care providers that you take this medicine (torsemide tablets).
+- Tell all of your health care providers that you take torsemide.
 This includes your doctors, nurses, pharmacists, and dentists.

-- Avoid driving and doing other tasks or actions that call for you to be alert until you see how this medicine (torsemide tablets) affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how torsemide affects you.

 - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
 Be careful going up and down stairs.